Ruumaa/Titan_Ramadhan_FrontEndDev/README.md

 # Slerate Sales Boost

-A modern, responsive landing page for **Slerate Sales Boost** - a fictional sales optimization platform designed to help businesses accelerate their revenue growth through data-driven insights and automated sales processes.
+A modern, responsive landing page for **Slerate Sales Boost** - a fictional sales optimization platform designed to help businesses accelerate their revenue growth through data-driven insights.

 ## 🛠️ Built With